rohit5126/AI-BankApp-DevOps/README.md

 - **AI assistant:** Ollama running a local `tinyllama` model, answering questions about the user's balance/transactions via a chat widget
 - **Frontend:** Server-rendered Thymeleaf templates (dashboard, login, register, transactions)
 - **Infrastructure:** Terraform-provisioned AWS EKS cluster, Envoy Gateway (Kubernetes Gateway API) as the ingress layer
+- **GitOps / CD:** ArgoCD, using the **App of Apps** pattern to declaratively manage BankApp, the monitoring stack, and Envoy Gateway itself — all reconciled continuously from Git, with zero manual `kubectl apply` steps after bootstrap

 ---